 Horchata is a recipe that can vary depending on the region and personal taste.
-Condensed milk or evaporated milk can also be added, which increases its nutritional value and gives it a different flavor.
+You can also add condensed milk or evaporated milk, which increases its nutritional value and gives it a different flavor.

 The variability of ingredients and preparations demonstrates the diversity and richness of Honduran cuisine.